Last Updated on

 1. Infectious ON

-- Bacterial: Bacteria like the Chlamydia and N. gonorrhoea are among the most common causative agents of neonatal conjunctivitis.
-It accounts for nearly 70% of the infectious ON cases.
-A mother who has sexually transmitted diseases carries these bacteria in her vagina and transmits them to the baby during birth.
+- Bacterial: Bacteria like Chlamydia and N. gonorrhoea are among the most common causative agents of neonatal conjunctivitis.
+It accounts for nearly 70% of infectious ON cases.
+A mother who has sexually transmitted diseases carries these bacteria in her vagina, and transmits them to the baby during birth.
 Other bacteria associated with infectious ON are Staphylococcus aureus, Streptococcus haemolyticus, and Streptococcus pneumonia.
-The instances of infectious conjunctivitis have declined over the years due to advanced pregnancy screening and a decrease in the prevalence of sexually transmitted diseases.
+The instances of infectious conjunctivitis have declined over the years, due to advanced pregnancy screening and a decrease in the prevalence of sexually transmitted diseases.

 - Viral: The herpes simplex virus (HSV 2) is a less common cause of infectious neonatal conjunctivitis.